kojix2/bio-bigwig/README.md

 #     )
 ```

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/kojix2/bio-bigwig.

 ## Development

 Pull requests are welcome!
-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/kojix2/bio-bigwig.
+    Do you need commit rights to my repository?
+    Do you want to get admin rights and take over the project?
+    If so, please feel free to contact us @kojix2.

 ## License